cloudflare/cloudflare-docs/products/pages/src/content/platform/known-issues.md

 # Known issues

-**Cloudflare Pages is currently in open beta.** Here are some known bugs and issues that we're aware of:
+Here are some known bugs and issues that we're aware of with Cloudflare Pages:

 - Deleting a project with a custom URL may show the old build at that URL.
 You'll need to delete the Cloudflare DNS record for that custom domain to remove that old build.
 - No direct support for running routes or redirects in Pages (however, if your project contains a 404.html file, that's served first.
 If not, then your /index.html file is served)